PTorini1/mercedes-benz-parody-webiste/README.md

 We're supposed to make the brazilian version of Mercedes-Benz website better (In that moment the website was very out of date).
 So we decided to use a lot of creative and fun to make it better.

 In this project I developed the home page and the calculator page besides the header and footer.
-I hope you enjoy it and laugh seing that.
+I hope you enjoy it and have a lot of fun.

 Project Group: @Hyzark, @LuanPereira2005, @zMSLz, @BrenoMonteiro5 and me.